 - One sidequest in the Nintendo DS remake of Final Fantasy IV has the party briefly helping

-- One chain of missions in Final Fantasy Tactics A2 has you provide clan members to date up to four people for a chronically overscheduled petitioner.
+- One chain of missions in Final Fantasy Tactics A2 has you provide clan members to date up to four people for a chronically overscheduled petitioner, and you have to use the dispatch system as the dates are all too far apart to personally attend them in the time limit.
 Amazingly, the lucky ladies care more about the level and MVP trophies of their dates than they do about things like species and gender.

 - In Magical Diary, after setting up a date with Ellen or Virginia, you can accept a date with Damien for the same weekend.
 You can either tell your original partner that it's canceled, or try to go to both at the same time.
 Unsusprisingly, this doesn't work out well.

 - Implied in one of Paz's diary tapes in Metal Gear Solid: Peace Walker.
 Basically, Kazuhira Miller went on a date with two female members of the Militaires Sans Frontieres at the exact same time, and it is implied that Miller has done this before.
 When the girls report it to Big Boss, he proceeds to go and beat up Kaz in the showers.

 - In the Dating Sim True Love, you can stupidly schedule dates with Mikae and Remi on the same day and then be busted when Remi arrives unexpectedly early while you're with Mikae.